Fall Protection Strategies For JD Metals Roofs

 Use Specialized Anchor Systems for Standing Seam Roofs

 Standing seam roofs demand a unique approach to fall protection.
 Unlike traditional anchors that require drilling and can lead to costly leaks or warranty issues, seam-mounted anchor systems clamp directly onto the panel ribs without penetrating the surface.
-This preserves the roof’s structural integrity and provides secure, reliable tie-off points for workers.
+This method preserves the roof's structural integrity and provides secure, reliable tie-off points for workers.
 Using anchors designed specifically for standing seam applications is critical for protecting both people and property.

 Ensure Proper Footwear for Stability

-Every safe roofing job starts from the ground up—specifically with the right boots.
-Footwear with slip-resistant soles gives workers the grip they need to confidently move across slick or sloped metal surfaces.
+Footwear with slip-resistant soles gives workers the grip they need to move confidently across slick or sloped metal surfaces.
 Good traction improves balance, reduces fatigue, and lowers the chance of dangerous slips, even on well-secured roofs.
 Without the right footwear, fall protection gear is only half as effective.

 Promote a Culture of Safety